Out With The Old, In With The New - Agile Marketing for Real Estate

 With technology drastically changing, it is no surprise that 84% of homebuyers found online information to be a crucial part of their house search.
 On that same note:

 - 78% of marketers with social media accounts have reported increased traffic to their website.

 - According to the National Association of Realtors, 48% of brokers report that “keeping up with technology” is the biggest challenge agents face.

-So how can you adapt to the ever-changing landscape of real estate?
+So how can you adapt to the ever-changing landscape of Real Estate marketing and new home sales?
 One possible solution is a popular method known as agile marketing.

 What Is Agile Marketing